-Ashwin Pingali is an active hiker and he loves playing football.
+About the speaker: Ashwin Pingali is an active hiker and he loves playing football.
 He has 5+ years of experience in Product Management.
 Currently, he is working as a Principal Product Manager with the Amazon Business team within the replenishment and risk management space.
 Before Amazon, he worked with various brick and motor retailers and also a few startups.

-He explained it with an example of Kirana store at Amazon followed by a design thinking process where he explained, product managers use different frameworks for different design requirements, so there is no universal framework.
-He further explains the framework he followed at Amazon was a cyclic framework where he would start with customer requirements followed by defining prototypes and take it to the ideation stage i.e. brainstorming and finally move to the testing phase.
+Next question asked was, ” What differentiates the different product managers?”
+He explained this with an example of Kirana store at Amazon, followed by a design thinking process where he explained that product managers use different frameworks for different design requirements, so there is no universal framework.
+He further explained that the framework he followed at Amazon was a cyclic framework where he would start with customer requirements followed by defining prototypes and take it to the ideation stage i.e. brainstorming and finally move to the testing phase.

 He believes product managers are really good at articulation.
 He believes in a simple approach where a product manager should focus 50% on getting the right product and another 50% on its execution.
-He recalls, “during my product journey most of the make and breaks moments in a product came out when he wrote a well defined articulated document.”
+He recalls, “during my product journey most of the make and breaks moments in a product came out when I wrote a well defined articulated document.”

 Check out this exclusive video with Ashwin Pingali to know more.